OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Specify samples per pixel (SPP) number.
+        <p class="scene-class-attr-comment">Specify samples per pixel (SPP) number.
 Checkpoint file is created when all pixel's SPP are same or bigger than this number.
 Until then, checkpoint file is not created.</p>

     </p>